olekh-hub/Bank-Loan-Predictor/README.md

 # Bank Loan Predictor

 This project predicts whether a customer will take a personal loan based on various features of their financial status.
-We use machine learning algorithms like K-Nearest Neighbors (KNN) and Logistic Regression to build and evaluate the models.
+We use machine learning algorithms like Logistic Regression, K-Nearest Neighbors (KNN) Decision Tree and Random Forests to build and evaluate the models.

 ## Table of Contents
 - [Installation](#installation)